MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/integrations.md

 ## Power Automate and HTTP/Connector integrations

-Power Automate offers great integration capabilities, with more 1,000 native connectors or ways to create your own custom connectors to your APIs.

-For a good end-user experience, cloud flows triggered from Copilot Studio must execute quickly so that the user doesn’t have to wait too long for the copilot to answer.

-Cloud flows triggered from Copilot Studio have a maximum of 100 seconds to return to Copilot Studio before they time out.

-You can make HTTP requests or use connectors directly from Copilot Studio, to avoid invoking cloud flows and optimize performance.

-Consider how you will optimize your cloud flows and HTTP/Connector requests to make sure they run as fast as possible - for example, when connecting to the target system, filter the results and only returns the columns that will be used.
-Consider how you will handle cloud flow timeouts and limits - for example, by adding a parallel branch that returns a result to Copilot Studio within 100s, you can more gracefully handle the timeout on the copilot side.
+When integrating Power Automate and HTTP/connectors with Copilot Studio for an intelligent application workload, several key considerations are essential.
+Power Automate offers extensive integration capabilities with over 1,000 native connectors and options to create custom connectors to your APIs.
+For a good end-user experience, ensure that cloud flows triggered from Copilot Studio execute quickly, as they have a maximum of 100 seconds to return a response before timing out.
+To optimize performance, consider making HTTP requests or using connectors directly from Copilot Studio, bypassing cloud flows when possible.
+Optimize your cloud flows and HTTP/connector requests by filtering results to only return necessary data.
+Additionally, handle cloud flow timeouts by implementing parallel branches that return results within the 100-second limit, ensuring a graceful handling of timeouts on the copilot side.
+These strategies will help maintain efficient and responsive interactions in your intelligent application workload.

 ## See also